Tiverton, Rhode Island: Early

 Tiverton was incorporated by English colonists in 1694 within Bristol County in the Province of Massachusetts Bay.
 As well as being part of Old Dartmouth.
-In 1746, in the final settlement of a long colonial boundary dispute between Rhode Island and Massachusetts, Tiverton—together with its fellow towns along the eastern shore of Narragansett Bay, Barrington, Bristol and Little Compton, and the town of Cumberland, to the north of Providence—were annexed to Rhode Island by Royal Decree.
+In 1746, in the final settlement of a long colonial boundary dispute between Rhode Island and Massachusetts, Tiverton—together with its fellow towns along the eastern shore of Narragansett Bay, Barrington, Bristol and Little Compton, and the town of Cumberland, to the north of Providence—were annexed to Rhode Island by Royal Decree, effective January 27, 1747.
 Tiverton was incorporated as a town in 1747.
 Until that year, Tiverton also controlled the area of East Freetown, Massachusetts, as an outpost.
 The boundary settlement of 1746 had put East Freetown in Massachusetts, and in 1747 it was purchased by Freetown.

 Men from the Tiverton outpost took part in the Battle of Freetown, on May 25, 1778, during the Revolutionary War.
 On the 31st of that month, a party of about 150 British regulars of the 22nd Regiment under the command of Lieutenant-Colonel Campbell attacked the town.
 Rivington's Gazette reported that the British were making a preemptive attack based on intelligence that the American militia at Tiverton was preparing an attack against them.
 However, another report in the New Hampshire Gazette stated the militia was waiting in prepared defensive positions.
 The result of this skirmish was two British killed, several more wounded, and some fire damage to the lower mill in Tiverton.
 None of the militiamen were wounded or killed.